 “To be knowledgeable, learn new things every day; to be wise, unlearn things that you learn with wit and love.” ― Debasish Mridha

-World is changing at the speed of thoughts.
-What’s holds true today does not to be necessarily hold true tomorrow.
+The world is changing at the speed of thoughts.
+What’s holds true today does not necessarily hold true tomorrow.
 In this environment and in this spirit, when uncertainty is certain we need to learn to unlearn.